datacamp/courses-introduction-to-python/chapter4.md

 np.median(x)
 ```

-The baseball data is available as a 2D Numpy array with 3 columns (height, weight, age) and 1015 rows.
-The name of this Numpy array is `np_baseball`.
+The baseball data is available as a 2D `numpy` array with 3 columns (height, weight, age) and 1015 rows.
+The name of this `numpy` array is `np_baseball`.
 After restructuring the data, however, you notice that some height values are abnormally high.
 Follow the instructions and discover which summary statistic is best suited if you're dealing with so-called _outliers_.

 *** =instructions
-- Create Numpy array `np_height` that is equal to first column of `np_baseball`.
+- Create `numpy` array `np_height` that is equal to first column of `np_baseball`.
 - Print out the mean of `np_height`.
 - Print out the median of `np_height`.

 *** =hint
-- Use 2D Numpy subsetting: `[:,0]` is a part of the solution.
+- Use 2D `numpy` subsetting: `[:,0]` is a part of the solution.
 - If `numpy` is imported as `np`, you can use [`np.mean()`](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.mean.html) to get the mean of a Numpy array.
 Don't forget to throw in a [`print()`](https://docs.python.org/3/library/functions.html#print) call.
 - For the last instruction, use [`np.median()`](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.median.html).